m-taghva/influxdb/csv-output/README.md

-this script save your output in one csv file and append data.
+this script save your output in one csv file and append or overwrite data.

          same as api-query.sh need variable files *.txt